-The finding of gizzard shad in the lake during 2016 suggests that the fishery will be different than in the past.
+The presence of gizzard shad in the lake has definitely changed the fishery.
 Gizzard shad populations typically fluctuate greatly from year-to-year, depending weather patterns, which can result in positive or negative impacts to the fishery.
 Some years there may be high numbers of juvenile shad produced throughout the summer and this provides abundant forage for species like crappie and bass.
 Other years, shad spawning conditions may be short-lived or poor and small forage is then limited.
 Gizzard shad also consume large amounts of plankton which are important food sources for juvenile sport species and adult panfish, especially bluegill.
 The result can be slower growth rates for young or small sportfish.
 So, be prepared for changes in the fish population and this may mean occasional adjustments in angling strategies from past trips to the lake.
 Fishing during the spring spawning periods should remain similar to past years, but post-spawn angling may need some new approaches at times.
 Some species may adjust their feeding activities with changes in the shad population and respond to lures that imitate shad.
 Other fish will continue to use the various brush piles recently submerged around the lake, shallow vegetation, and bite on jigs, prepared and natural baits.
 Keep trying different approaches until you find what works!